echeran/smile-of-murugan/webbook/chapter19.md

 is something wrong with the sensoric perceptions of these writers---or is it just utter lack of the pertinent vocabulary and stylistic skill?

 Fortunately, there are exceptions.
-Some of the writings of 1 However, the development is very uneven and full of potential dangers and pitfalls.
+Some of the writings of
 N. Pichamurti, K. Alagiriswamy, R. Shanmugasundaram, T.
 Janakiraman and a few others are plastic, vivid, multidimensional, sensitive to shapes, colours, sounds and smells.
 And a writer like